federatedplatforms/FEDeRATED-BDI/docs/README.md

-# FEDeRATED BDI prototype technical documentation
+# FEDeRATED Node prototype technical documentation

-This document contains the technical documentation for the FEDeRATED BDI prototype.
+This document contains the technical documentation for the FEDeRATED Node prototype.

 ## Components